Asthma

 5

-Common Cold go to the chest or takes more than 10 days to clear
+Common Cold that goes to the chest and takes weeks to clear

 Asthma Triggers